DKIM, SPF and DMARC: A Guide

 It's important to note that the specific steps for setting up DKIM, SPF, and DMARC may vary depending on your email service provider and other technical details.
 It's recommended to follow detailed instructions provided by your email provider or consult with an email security expert to ensure your authentication setup is configured correctly.

-How to Check if DKIM, SPF, and DMARC are Configured Correctly
+How to check if DKIM, SPF, and DMARC are configured correctly

 To check if an email has passed SPF, DKIM, and DMARC authentication tests, you need to look for a few key indicators: